azer/delicious-surf/README.md

-Delicious Surf makes fast and easier to access and organize your bookmarks on del.icio.us, by keeping a copy of your all bookmarks in your home directory,
+Delicious Surf is a fork of Suckless' Surf with some improvements and additional features that makes easier to access and organize your bookmarks on del.icio.us.

 Tested Platforms: Linux